-Lebanon is bordered by Syria, Israel and Jordan and the sectarian civil war and regional conflicts that have raged in these countries have left a legacy of violence and destruction.
-This Mediterranean country is as much known for the fortitude of its people, and the courage of hostages like John McCarthy and Brian Keenan, as it is known for its extraordinary beauty.
+Lebanon borders Syria, Israel and Jordan and the sectarian civil war and regional conflicts that rage in these countries have left a legacy of violence and destruction.
+This Mediterranean country is as much known for the fortitude of its people, and the courage of hostages like John McCarthy and Brian Keenan, as it is for its extraordinary beauty.

 The blight of war has restricted, but not deterred, wine making and though quantities are small, Lebanese wine quality is generally good and frequently excellent.
 Today there are some 120 producers and 35 wineries, mostly in the Bekaa Valley, offering white, rosé and red wines plus sweet dessert wines and the fiery spirit, Arak.
 Of these wineries, Chateau Musar remains the best and the most venerated, included in many listings of the world’s top wineries.
 Indeed in the UK, Musar has been synonymous with Lebanese wine for the past three decades.
 It was founded in 1930 and is owned by the Hochar (pronounced Hoshar) family.

-The current head of the family, Serge Hochar, trained in Bordeaux and although the winery was founded by his father and recently celebrated its eightieth anniversary, Chateau Musar only reached British shores in 1979, when its debut caused a sensation.
+The current head of the family, Serge Hochar, trained in Bordeaux and although the winery was founded by his father and recently celebrated its eightieth anniversary, Chateau Musar only reached British shores in 1979.
+Its debut caused a sensation.
 For nearly twenty years afterwards it remained the only Lebanese wine available in Britain.
-During that time, red Chateau Musar developed a devoted cult following that has grown with each successive vintage.
+During that time, red Chateau Musar develops a cult following that has grown with each successive vintage.
 Under Serge Hochar’s leadership, Chateau Musar also makes a white and a rosé.
-A “second label” has also been introduced, (Hochar Pére et Fils) and more recently a range of young wines designed for immediate drinking (Jeune Musar) has appeared.
+A “second label” is also introduced, (Hochar Pére et Fils) and more recently a range of young wines are designed for immediate drinking (Jeune Musar).
 Now there is a slightly confusing family of Musar wines, but all shelter under the reputation of Big Daddy Red.

 Some try to pigeonhole the red Chateau Musar style as if it were from Bordeaux, the Rhône or some other Southern French region.
-Some describe it as Claret-with-an-edge, while one or two even find something Burgundian about it.
-The reality is that it is simply a unique expression of the Bekaa Valley in Lebanon and it remains a red wine unlike any other.
+Some describe it as Claret-with-an-edge.
+While one or two even find something Burgundian about it.
+The reality is that it is simply a unique expression of the Bekaa Valley in Lebanon.
+It remains a red wine unlike any other.
 Chateau Musar red is an organically certified blend made with French varieties; usually 50-80% Cabernet Sauvignon, plus Cinsault and Carignan, added in various amounts according to the harvest year.

-Serge Hochar’s winemaking philosophy is to let each wine develop its own character over many years, with minimal intervention, low sulphur and without fining or filtering.
-He is on record as saying that, “The Cabernet is the skeleton, the Carignan is the flesh and muscles, Cinsault the smooth skin.”
-Occasionally he might add a little Grenache, Syrah, Mourvèdre or even Merlot to the mix, though what body parts Serge thinks these might represent is not recorded.
+Serge Hochar’s winemaking philosophy is to let each wine develop its own character over many years.
+There is minimal intervention, low sulphur and no fining or filtering.
+He is on record as saying that: “The Cabernet is the skeleton.
+The Carignan is the flesh and muscles.
+Cinsault the smooth skin.”
+Occasionally he might add a little Grenache, Syrah, Mourvèdre or even Merlot to the mix.
+Though what body parts Serge thinks these might represent is not on record.

 All this makes the comparison of several vintages of Chateau Musar a popular and not infrequent pastime of wine-lovers, including me.
 In the wine trade this is prosaically known as a “vertical” tasting.
 Amongst a group of friends it’s much more fun than that – we just call it a Musarathon.
-There will probably be one going on somewhere in the world right now, where each member of the group brings a different bottle of Musar.
-Opening a single bottle always has an anticipatory thrill – opening several is like going to heaven.
-It is fascinating how this wine can change in your glass over a few minutes and a bottle can evolve over several days.
+There will probably be one going on somewhere in the world right now.
+Here each member of the group brings a different bottle of Musar.
+Opening a single bottle always has an anticipatory thrill.
+Opening several is like going to heaven.
+It is fascinating how this wine can change in your glass over a few minutes.
+How a bottle can evolve over several days.